How to display jupyter notebooks on your hugo blog

 Converting to markdown

 To align with the markdown-based workflow of Hugo we need to convert the notebook to markdown.
-The script nb2hugo external link does exactly that.
+The script nb2hugo (link) does exactly that.
 We can install it for example via: pip install nb2hugo.

 To convert the notebook to markdown we navigate into the notebook folder and run